 Nevertheless, we do not want to deny the fact that women were quite shy in our society in the beginning.
 No wonder, all of a sudden these people from the West come with all the cameras and want to ask them questions.
 Of course, we were prepared for this and gave the women all the time they needed to get used to us, the new situation and the cameras.

 After our three days together, we had a very warm and joyful last day of shooting.
 The women visibly thawed out and started to relax in front of the cameras.
-They especially made a lot of jokes about how they would now feel like Bollywood stars.
+In particular, they made a lot of jokes about how they now felt like Bollywood stars.

 Our way to Utah Pradesh

 The first thing we noticed when we entered the Gratitude Factory was a very special kind of serenity and calm.
-Of course, we can only speculate about what this might be related to.
-The fact that the Factory is consecrated as a temple almost certainly contributes.
-But the main reason is the energy of the women, with which the Factory is filled by their daily work and presence.
-There is just something special in the air that is hard to put into words.
-The rooms are pleasantly cool and a bit darker than outside in the blazing sunlight.
+Of course, we can only speculate as to what this might have to do with.
+The fact that the Factory is consecrated as a temple certainly contributes to this.
+The main reason, however, is the energy of the women who fill the Factory with their daily work and presence.
+There is simply something special in the air that is difficult to put into words.
+The rooms are pleasantly cool and a little darker than outside in the blazing sunlight.

 A very special atmosphere is in the air

-There are currently 82 women working at Gratitude Factory in Varanasi - they are all our colleagues.
-If you watch them working, they actually work just like we probably all do.
-They talk, sometimes smile, and you can feel that they really enjoy spending time together.
-What makes this so special?
-Their every action exudes a certain friendliness and politeness.
-Everything here happens in a very relaxed setting, so there's a certain reverence in the room.
+There are currently 82 women working at the Gratitude Factory in Varanasi - they are all our colleagues.
+If you watch them at work, they actually work just like we probably all do.
+They chat, sometimes smile and you can tell that they really enjoy spending time together.
+What makes the whole thing so special?
+Their every action radiates a certain friendliness and politeness.
+Everything here happens in a very relaxed setting, so there is a certain reverence in the room.

 This is how a day at Gratitude Factory begins

-The working day begins with the women arriving at the Factory, finding a place and getting ready for the daily morning prayer, which is called Puja in India.
-Then one of our Factory managers, affectionately called Auntie Amma-Ji by the women, comes and prepares the altar for the morning prayer.
-This all takes place in the first 30 minutes of their already paid work time, approximately 9:30 - 10:00.
+The working day begins with the women arriving at the factory, finding a place and getting ready for the daily morning prayer, which is called puja in India.
+Then one of our factory managers, affectionately called Aunty Amma-Ji by the women, comes and prepares the altar for the morning prayer.
+This all takes place in the first 30 minutes of their already paid working time, approximately from 9:30-10:00 am.

 We were very impressed by the devotion of the women during the morning prayer.
 They were all focused and attentive for the entire duration of the puja.
 Within this prayer they bless the work site, the mats and their common community.

 Immediately after the prayer comes something called prasad.
-Here, each of the women is given a raisin to eat as a sign of the offering.
+Here, each of the women is given a raisin, which they eat as a sign of sacrifice.
 Only then does the real work begin for the women.

 Every woman has her task

-The tasks of our female colleagues are distributed differently.
-Each of them is assigned to one of the production steps - from sewing to hole punching to the quality check of the mats.
+The tasks of our colleagues are distributed differently.
+Each of them takes on one of the production steps - from sewing to punching holes to checking the quality of the mats.

 The women have the opportunity to switch between these production steps from day to day.
 They can therefore choose what they would like to do.
-Over time, we have noticed that many of them, however, prefer to stay with one job and not switch all the time.
+Over time, however, we have noticed that many of them prefer to stay in one job and not keep switching.

-A small percentage of the Factory is missing each day because we offer women the opportunity to take unlimited time off.
-This can help especially for family celebrations or religious holidays.
-After all, in India it is good manners for women to take part in such holidays.
+A small percentage of the factory is absent every day, as we offer women the opportunity to take unlimited time off.
+This can be particularly helpful for family celebrations or religious holidays.
+In India, it is good manners for women to take part in such holidays.
 It is important for their position in society.
-If one of the women takes time off on such a day, she continues to be paid.
+If a woman takes time off on such a day, she will continue to be paid.

-About 6-8 women are usually assigned to the kitchen and prepare a fresh, vegetarian lunch for the 82 women every day.
+Around 6-8 women are usually assigned to the kitchen and prepare a fresh, vegetarian lunch for the women every day.

 It gets colorful and loud during the lunch break

 The lunch break was very exciting for all of us to watch.
-It takes a lot of patience to serve 82 women, because it takes an incredible amount of time until the last one gets her dish.
-The best part is: Only when the last woman has her plate in front of her, do all the women start eating together.
+It takes a lot of patience to serve all the women, because it takes an incredible amount of time for the last one to get her dish.
+The best thing about it is that only when the last woman has her plate in front of her do all the women start eating together.

-Then it becomes quite colorful and loud, because the women laugh together, they tell each other stories from their everyday lives and eat from each other's plates.
-This was incredibly beautiful for our crew to watch, because these are moments in which we could particularly feel the cohesion of the women.
+Then it gets quite colorful and loud, because the women laugh together, tell stories from their everyday lives and eat from each other's plates.
+This was incredibly beautiful for our crew to watch, because these were moments when we could really feel the women's solidarity.

 Many women in India are still disadvantaged

-Like many of you, we also knew in advance that women from rural areas of India are unfortunately allowed to lead a much less self-determined life than we are here in Germany.
+Like many of you, we knew in advance that women from rural areas of India are unfortunately allowed to lead a much less self-determined life than we do here in Germany.
 Nevertheless, it is sometimes difficult for us to understand how far-reaching this understanding is.

-For example, some of the women told us in the interviews that they first had to ask their brothers or their husbands for permission before they were allowed to work here.
+For example, some of the women told us in the interviews that they first had to ask their brothers or husbands for permission before they were allowed to work here.
 Some of them give their entire salary to their parents or husbands, who then manage it.
-If the women want to access it, for example to go shopping, they have to ask permission again.
+If the women want to access it, for example to go shopping, they have to ask permission.

 The fact that they earn their own money nevertheless gives them a very special position within the family.
-Without this income, many of the women would be tied to domestic duties that involve, for example, having children, cleaning and cooking.
+Without this income, many women would be tied to domestic duties such as childcare, cleaning and cooking.
 Many would not even be allowed to leave the house.

-From many of the interviews (which you can read here, by the way) we could see that some of the women are very happy about this special position in the family.
+Many of the interviews revealed that some of the women are very happy about this special position in the family.

-Watching the women at work like this, you realize how much they reach out to each other, give advice and share their knowledge.
+Above all, this seems to be what the women associate with Shakti Mat and the Gratitude Factory.
+When you watch the women at work, you realize how much they support each other, give each other advice and share their knowledge.

 The Caste System in India

-Normally, all people in India are equal - at least if you follow the law.
+Normally, everyone in India is equal - at least if you follow the law.
 However, the reality is different.
 People are classified into different castes based on religion.
-Belonging to a caste then determines how someone is regarded in society and what opportunities are open to him or her in life.
+Belonging to a caste then determines how someone is viewed in society and what opportunities are open to them in life.
 You can read more about the Indian caste system here.

 Many of the women mentioned in their interviews how much they enjoy the fact that they are all equal here and no distinctions are made based on caste or religion.